Zufixx/Gameprogramming_Projects/README.md

 ## Games
 * Doodle Jump

-Theme: Customizability
+  * Theme: Customizability

-Execution: A platform editor built into Unity.
+  * Execution: A platform editor built into Unity.

 * The Legend of Zelda

-Theme: Reusability
+  * Theme: Reusability

-Execution: A tilemap editor and palette changer.
+  * Execution: A tilemap editor and palette changer.

-**In Development**
+  * **In Development**

+* Third game
+  * Not decided